-Technically, single room purifiers with HEPA filters are better filters than those commonly found in residential systems.
-However, this is because whole home purification systems don’t need their own filter.
-Rather, it depends on the filter already installed in your HVAC system.
+Technically, single-room purifiers with HEPA filters are better filters than those commonly found in residential systems.
+Whole-home systems don’t need their own filter.
+That’s because they work with the filter already installed in your HVAC system.

-We strongly recommend upgrading to MERV 13 air filters which are three inches thick yet fit into the 1 inch slot where the current filter is.
-This means you can vastly upgrade your filtration system to work with the whole-home purifier without costly adaptations.
-Using a MERV 13 filter, coupled with a dual technology air purification system for your home will dramatically improve the quality of the air you breathe.
+We recommend upgrading to MERV 13 air filters.
+They are 3 inches thick but fit into the 1-inch slot where the current filter is.
+Your filtration system works with the whole-home purifier without costly adaptations.
+MERV 13 filter, coupled with a dual active technology air purification system, dramatically improves indoor air quality.

 Which One Is Cheaper?